-The balance of maternal and fetal risks between Caesarean section and vaginal delivery is difficult; in an emergency scenario it is almost impossible to differentiate the consequences of Caesarean section from the indication for the operation.
-In this year's triennial report only one Caesarean section was performed at maternal request.
-The remaining women had serious prenatal or intrapartum complications or illness that required a Caesarean section to try to save either their or their baby's life.
+The balance of maternal and fetal risks between caesarean section and vaginal delivery is difficult; in an emergency scenario it is almost impossible to differentiate the consequences of caesarean section from the indication for the operation.

-- Fairley L, Dundas R, Leyland AH; The influence of both individual and area based socioeconomic status on temporal BMC Public Health.
-2011 May 18;11:330.
+Fairley L, Dundas R, Leyland AH; The influence of both individual and area based socioeconomic status on temporal trends in Caesarean sections in Scotland 1980-2000.
+BMC Public Health.
+2011 May 1811:330.

 Alfirevic Z, Devane D, Gyte GM, et al; Continuous cardiotocography (CTG) as a form of electronic fetal monitoring (EFM) for fetal assessment during labour.
 Cochrane Database Syst Rev. 2017 Feb 32:CD006066. doi: 10.1002/14651858.CD006066.pub3.